Updated November 6, 2023

 To be successful, a business has to understand the significance of customer lifetime value (CLV).
 When CLV increases, it leads to an increase in return on investment (ROI).

 CLV is a beneficiary of high levels of both customer satisfaction and retention.
 You must reach that level of service so that customers come back and spend more on your products and services.

-McKinsey found out that an unhappy customer will tell 10-15 persons about the experience of using your product or service.
-In fact, more than 14% of your unsatisfied customers will tell at least 20 people of their experience of buying a product or service from you.
+McKinsey discovered that an unhappy customer would tell 10-15 persons about the experience of using your product or service.
+More than 14% of your unsatisfied customers will tell at least 20 people about their experience of buying a product or service from you.
 That’s quite a lot of negative publicity.
 How much that’s going to affect your goodwill in the industry?

 Customer satisfaction is closely linked to repeat purchases and revenue.
-But many companies tend to forget how customer satisfaction can negatively impact the business.
-It’s one thing to lose a single customer because he/she was unhappy, and it’s another thing to lose 30 customers because of negative word of mouth publicity by that customer.
+But many companies forget how customer satisfaction can negatively impact the business.
+It’s one thing to lose a single customer because he/she was unhappy, and it’s another thing to lose 30 customers because of negative word-of-mouth publicity by that customer.

-For eliminating negative word of mouth publicity, you must continuously measure customer satisfaction levels.
-Tracking changes in satisfaction levels would help you to identify whether customers are really happy with the product or service.
+To eliminate negative word-of-mouth publicity, you must continuously measure customer satisfaction levels.
+Tracking changes in satisfaction levels would help you identify whether customers are happy with the product or service.

 As already said, customer acquisition is an expensive exercise.
 The marketing team has to spend thousands of dollars to attract the attention of prospective customers, nurture them to leads, and close them to sales.

 Why is little or no money involved in customer retention?
-Take for instance you have allocated a fifth of your total marketing budget towards this purpose.
+For instance, you have allocated a fifth of your marketing budget.
 How will that help you to improve customer satisfaction and retain your existing customers?

 Following are some strategies you can follow in this regard.